-Once you've decided the area to work on, set your timer for the time available, minus the amount of time it will take you to clean up afterward.
+Once you've decided the area of your home that you want to declutter in the session, set your timer for the time available, minus the amount of time it will take you to clean up afterward.

-You need to concetrate on the small area you've decided to work on during the session, and if you've chosen a larger area begin working on it systematically, from left to right, in a clockwise fashion throughout the room.
-(The order I've articulated isn't actually that important, any systematic approach will work, as long as you stick with it.)
+You need to concentrate on the small area you've decided to work on during the session, and if you've chosen a larger area begin working on it systematically, from left to right, in a clockwise fashion throughout the room.
+(The order I've listed isn't actually that important, any systematic approach will work, as long as you stick with it.)

 Pick up one item at a time and make a decision about it, before putting it down.
 There are actually just six choices you can make for any object.
 You don't have to actually have a box for the items you'll keep in the room if you don't want, but it helps with the illustration below to know what your choices are.